HMS Ganges mast: Later history

 The topgallant mast and all the yards were renewed in 1955, with new elements made at Chatham Dockyard, it was afterwards noted to measure 142 ft from ground to button.
 The gaff was renewed in 1961 with new parts again sourced from Chatham.
-TV presenter John Noakes climbed the mast and reached the top gallant trestle tree in the 1960s for an episode of Blue Peter.
+TV presenter John Noakes climbed the mast and reached the top gallant trestle tree in 1967 for an episode of Blue Peter.

 The Royal Navy closed Ganges in 1976 and the figurehead was relocated to the Royal Hospital School, a school in the Royal Navy tradition at nearby Holbrook.
-The Shotley site was used as a police training centre from 1988 to 1999 though from this time the mast fell into disrepair.
+The Shotley site was used as a police training centre from 1988 to 1999 though from this time the mast fell into disrepair with the upper portions becoming rotten.
+It has been described as "the best-known landmark on the Shotley peninsula for generations".
 It was granted protection as a Grade II listed building on 23 February 1989.
-The structure remains standing, though the upper portions are rotten and require replacement.
-It has been described as "the best-known landmark on the Shotley peninsula for generations".

 The Shotley site has been earmarked for redevelopment.
 In October 2017 a developer proposed to restore the mast as part of 300-house development.
 They proposed to use the same contractors who worked on the Cutty Sark restoration.
 Babergh District council approved the plans in 2020 but the works were delayed by the COVID-19 pandemic.
-As part of the planning conditions the restored mast must be re-erected within 18 months of the mast being taken down.
+The last parts of the wooden upper sections were taken away for restoration on 6 June 2022.
+TS Rigging in Maldon, Essex, carried out the restoration and the upper portions were reinstalled in August 2023.